 Examples of our work

-- A large national children's charity has a portfolio of shops and offices which need active management to maximise their use and minimise their overheads.
-Working closely with their head office property team, we act rapidly and efficiently to ensure that the portfolio is working for the charity at maximum efficiency.
+- Working closely with a large national children's charity which has a portfolio of shops and offices which need active management to maximise their use and minimise their overhead to ensure that the portfolio is working for the charity at maximum efficiency.

-- A national environmental charity is busy expanding its landholding by purchasing a number of parcels of land.
-We have worked with the charity to develop a streamlined system of working and reporting which ensures that they always know where they stand in terms of progress, fees and timescales.
+- Working with a national environmental charity expanding its landholding by purchasing a number of parcels of land to develop a streamlined system of working and reporting which ensures that they always know where they stand in terms of progress, fees and timescales.

-- We provide a dedicated helpline to give assistance to the members of a professional Royal Institution.
+- Providing a dedicated helpline to give assistance to the members of a professional Royal Institution.
 Our team has access to a full range of industry-specific advice and provides specialist sector support to members on an ongoing basis.

-- We worked with one of the UK's biggest conservation charities on a £5,000,000 project to purchase and restore 825 acres of ancient woodland in Devon.
+- Working with one of the UK's biggest conservation charities on a £5,000,000 project to purchase and restore 825 acres of ancient woodland in Devon.